Class 10 Exam > Class 10 Notes > Science Class 10 > Chapter Notes: Heredity

 Heredity and Evolution Class 10 Notes Science Chapter 8

-• Example: When Mendel crossed a plant with round yellow seeds (RRYY) with one having wrinkled green seeds (rryy), all the F1 offspring had round yellow seeds (RrYy), showing that round shape and yellow color were dominant traits.
+• Example: When Mendel crossed a plant with round yellow seeds (RRYY) with one having wrinkled green seeds (rryy), all the F1 offspring had round yellow seeds (RrYy), showing that round shape and yellow colour were dominant traits.

 • F2 Generation: Mendel allowed the F1 plants to self-pollinate.
-In the F2 generation, he observed a variety of combinations of seed shapes and colors.
+In the F2 generation, he observed a variety of combinations of seed shapes and colours.
 The phenotypic ratio in the F2 generation was 9:3:3:1, meaning there were 9 round yellow seeds, 3 round green seeds, 3 wrinkled yellow seeds, and 1 wrinkled green seed.

 • Conclusion: Mendel concluded that different traits are inherited independently of each other, following the principle of independent assortment.
 This concept is now known as dihybrid inheritance, where two pairs of alleles for different traits are passed on independently.